-After our tour, we planned to walk up to San Miniato Church because we’d heard that the Gregorian chant prayer sessions couldn’t be missed.
-The previous evening we had double checked the church’s website to get the time the chants were supposed to take place, so we were feeling pretty good about our time management, since we were going to be able to squeeze it in perfectly between the wine tour and dinner.
-Plus, when we looked on the map, the church was pretty close to the Grape Tours office, where we ended our tour.
+After our tour, we planned to walk up to San Miniato Church because we’d heard from friends that the Gregorian chant prayer sessions couldn’t be missed.
+The previous evening we had double checked the church’s website to get the correct time the chants were supposed to take place, so we were feeling pretty good about our time management, since we were going to be able to squeeze it in perfectly between the wine tour and dinner.
+Plus, when we looked on the map, the church seemed pretty close to the Grape Tours office, where we ended our wine excursion.

 Welp….I can feel my eye start to twitch bc of PTSD when I think about this experience.
 First, it was alllllll uphill getting there.
 Literally.
 Worse than that, it was mostly stairs, and once you get to the church grounds, you have to climb at least three additional huge flights of steep steps to get up to the entrance.

-Note: we just YouTubed the Monk Chanting that evening, which is what we should’ve done in the first place.
+Note: we ended up just YouTubing the Monk Chanting that evening, which is what we should’ve done in the first place.

-Thankfully, once we made our way back down the 500 gazillion steps on the church grounds, we walked over to the Piazzale Michelangelo overlook, which is where we talked our frugal husband’s into saving our feet and catching a cab back to our flat.
+Thankfully, once we made our way back down the 500 gazillion steps leading off the church grounds, we walked over to the Piazzale Michelangelo overlook, which is where we talked our frugal husbands into saving our feet and catching a cab back to our flat.
 Our glow from the wine tasting experience was long gone at this point, and we couldn’t wait to change out of our stanky clothes and shower before dinner.